jiqunl/me/index.md

 - **Journal paper** "Investigating the role of in-situ user expectations in Web search" accepted by [Information Processing and Management](https://www.journals.elsevier.com/information-processing-and-management).
 - **Full paper** "A reference-dependent model for Web search evaluation: Understanding and measuring the experience of boundedly rational users" accepted by [ACM Web Conference 2023](https://www2023.thewebconf.org/).
 - **Full paper** "A two-sided fairness framework in search and recommendation" accepted by [CHIIR2023](https://sigir.org/chiir2023/).
-- **New book in production** Authored research book "A behavioral economics approach to interactive information retrieval: Understanding and supporting boundedly rational users" in production with Springer Nature. [[book abstract](https://link.springer.com/book/9783031232282)]
+- **New book** Authored research book "A behavioral economics approach to interactive information retrieval: Understanding and supporting boundedly rational users" in production with Springer Nature. [[book abstract](https://link.springer.com/book/9783031232282)]
 - **Journal paper** "Toward Cranfield-inspired reusability assessment in interactive information retrieval evaluation" accepted by [Information Processing and Management](https://www.journals.elsevier.com/information-processing-and-management)
 - **Full paper** "Leveraging user interaction signals and task state information in adaptively optimizing usefulness-oriented search sessions" accepted and selected as a **Vannevar Bush best paper nominee** at [JCDL2022](https://2022.jcdl.org/).
 - I will be serving as the Chair-elect for [ASIS&T SIG AI in 2022](https://www.asist.org/sig/sigai/)!